CleverTap/clevertap-geofence-ios/README.md

 #### Via CocoaPods

 [CocoaPods](https://cocoapods.org) is a dependency manager for iOS projects.
-To integrate CleverTap Geofence SDK into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate CleverTap Geofence SDK into your Xcode project using CocoaPods, specify the following in your `Podfile`:

 ```
 pod 'CleverTapGeofence'